yzsdtz/hello-world/README.md

 # hello_world
-this is a newbie knows a little about Programming world
+this is a newbie knows a little about Programming world.